imagej/imagej.github.io/_pages/scripting/headless.md

 On Windows systems, single/double quotes might be inverted though, such that strings are enclosed in single quotes while the list of argument as well as the path to the py script are in double quotes.

     ImageJ-win64.exe --ij2 --headless --console --run "PathTo/hello.py" "name='Mr Kraken'"

+On macOS systems, the command can run in with the same quoting as on Linux:

+    ./ImageJ-macosx --ij2 --headless --console --run hello.py 'name="Mr Kracken"'

 ## Multiple parameters